MrMattSim/go-handout/readme.md

 | approx. GSM: | 160  | 175 | 215 |
 | approx. points| 7pt | 8pt | 10pt |

-<small>* _probably the best weight, I'll update after we print some.
-The in-house proofs on 80lb are nice but the fold has a bit too much spring._</small>
+\* _probably the best weight, I'll update after we print some.
+The in-house proofs on 80lb are nice but the fold has a bit too much spring._

 ![front](go-handout_front.png  "front")![interior](go-handout_interior.png  "interior")![back](go-handout_back.png  "back")